-We are especially targeting unreached people groups (Mucabal, Bushmen and Muhimba) in the southwest part of the country and have been faced with resistance from the government in granting us permission to work among these groups and are praying that our Father either opens up more opportunities among these peoples or redirects us to others that He would prioritize in this place at this time.
-We also are prioritizing the extremely rural, desert southeast, a large and greatly neglected area, home to virtually no healthcare infrastructure.
-As of July, 2015, we have committed one week per month to specifically two areas in the southeast: Mavinga and Rivungo.
-As of November, 2017, we have received permission to begin work in Virei among the Mucabal people.
+We are especially targeting unreached people groups in the impoverished and severely remote southeast part of the country (Cuando Cubango Province) and have been embraced by the government in granting us permission to work among these groups and we are praying that our Father continues to open more opportunities among these peoples and directs us to others that He would prioritize in this place at this time.

 For this primary health care outreach, we have three small planes and two pilots and over our first five years we have made many trips especially to the southern part of the country and served many with medicine, educational talks, and sharing the truth of our Father and His grace and love for these beautiful people.

 The need is far greater than what we can meet.
 We would love to see several doctors, nurses and non-medical missionaries join our effort to reach out to especially these remote peoples of Angola.